Big Back Yard EarthScapes Mini Golf and Exhibits Fact sheet

 - Science House, the Science Museum's award winning solar powered building, which is home to the museum's Teacher Resource Center.

-Admission to the Big Back Yard is included in regular Science Museum exhibit gallery admission ($11 for adults and $8.50 for kids ages 4 to 12 and seniors).
-An extra fee will apply to visitors who wish to play miniature golf or pan for gemstones.
+Admission to the Big Back Yard is included in regular Science Museum exhibit gallery admission ($13 for adults and $10 for kids ages 4 to 12 and seniors).
+An extra fee applies to visitors who wish to play miniature golf.
 For more information, call (651) 221-9444 or visit www.smm.org/bigbackyard.

 Sarah Imholte, PR Coordinator, (651) 221-9412